 The term ‘fusion cooking’ has fallen out of favour.
-Celebrity chef Celebrity chef and former MasterChef winner Adam Liaw comments on why the term has fallen out of favour.
-He says it “reminds us of our rebellious and awkward teenage years, when Australian food was in the process of throwing off the rules of its European parents and opening itself to new ideas”.
+Celebrity chef and former MasterChef winner Adam Liaw commented on why the term now seems old fashioned.
+He said it “reminds us of our rebellious and awkward teenage years when Australian food was in the process of throwing off the rules of its European parents and opening itself to new ideas”.